 A. Allow orchards if they are certified by EcoApple.
-Traditional apple orchards use a lot of chemicals to keep the insect pest numbers down.
-This, however, has severe consequences for the people living around the orchards as well as the workers.
-For example, cancer clusters in children have been found near apple orchards in Ulster County, NY.
-EcoApple is a certification process that encourages growers to reduce the amount of chemicals and use integrated pest management systems.
+EcoApple is a company that encourages growers to reduce the amount of chemicals and use integrated pest management systems.
 This means using beneficial insects to kill the harmful ones instead of always relying on chemical sprays.
-Allowing orchard development would benefit the town through taxes (\$1,000/year).
+Allowing this type of orchard development would benefit the town through taxes (\$1,000/year).
 However, getting certified through EcoApple costs money, which the town will need to pay for each year (\$500/year).

 Ecosystem Services and Consequence Who will this most affect?
 Money Costs and Profit +2 Air quality card Trees help clean the air and maintain shade and humidity +1 Water quality card While some water pollution will happen initially when the trees are cut down, the new orchards should provide some of the same benefits as the forest 0 Biodiversity card Since the forest is being cut down, some organisms may not survive locally.
-0 Human health card Creating EcoApple orchards should not affect human health + \$500 Profit from taxes Residents who like this idea: 40%
+0 Human health card Creating EcoApple orchards should not negatively affect human health + \$500 Profit from taxes Residents who like this idea: 40%

-Profit after 5 years: \$2,500
+Profit/cost over 5 years: \$2,500

 B. Allow traditional apple orchards.
 Traditional apple orchards are easier and cheaper to begin and maintain, and the farmers would prefer this option.
 However, some residents are worried about the chemicals that would be used on the orchards, not just for themselves but for the workers in the orchards and the surrounding environment.
+Traditional apple orchards use a lot of chemicals to keep the insect pest numbers down.
+For example, cancer clusters of children have been found near apple orchards in Ulster County, NY.
 The town would make \$1,000 each year in taxes from the orchards.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? +2 Air quality card Trees help clean the air and maintain shade and humidity -4 Water quality card Chemicals would end up in the river - 2 Biodiversity card Forest animals would have to find new habitat, soil microbes and insects would no longer survive in the dry soil.
-The trees would all be replaced with seeds. -4 Human health card Chemicals can affect the people working in the
+Ecosystem Services and Money Consequence Who will this most affect?
+Costs and Profit +2 Air quality card Trees help clean the air and maintain shade and humidity -4 Water quality card Chemicals would end up in the river - 2 Biodiversity card Forest animals would have to find new habitat, soil microbes and insects would no longer survive in the dry soil.
+The trees would all be replaced with seeds. -4 Human health card Chemicals can affect the people working in the orchards, eating the apples, and drinking the water nearby. + \$1,000 Profit from taxes R Residents who like this idea: 80%